Come Back Alive: Rehabilitation of veterans and support of veterans' initiatives

 The foundation helps veterans to adapt, and it helps the country and the society to create the necessary conditions for it.
 This task is implemented in two key directions: veterans' sports and veterans' businesses.

 Since 2019, the foundation has been a co-organizer of the national Invictus Games competition in Ukraine, and also the selection and training of the Ukrainian National team for participation in the international Invictus Games.
 In 2022 the national team took part in the games in the Hague, where it won 16 medals.

 On the basis of the Invictus Games, the project «Sports Ambassadors» has been realized.
-Its goal is to have a positive influence on the psychological state of veterans', and to give them basic skills of self-help and self-improvement.
+Its goal is to have a positive influence on the psychological state of veterans, and to give them basic skills of self-help and self-improvement.
 Fourteen ambassadors have implemented their sporting and mentoring projects, and they continue to carry out new initiatives.

 Since 2021, «Come Back Alive» has been a co-organizer of the selection for the Ukrainian National team for participation in the international Warrior Games competition.
-Regarding the results of the selection, in the fall of 2022 40 Ukrainian defenders, for the first time in Ukraine's history, will compete in adaptive sports with representatives of the United States, Australia, Canada, the United Kingdom, Denmark, the Netherlands, and Georgia.
+Regarding the results of the selection, in the fall of 2022 40 Ukrainian soldiers, for the first time in Ukraine's history, will compete in adaptive sports with representatives of the United States, Australia, Canada, the United Kingdom, Denmark, the Netherlands, and Georgia.

 Since 2018, «Come Back Alive» has been a co-organizer of the International veterans' and volunteers' forum «Ukraine is where we are».
 The foundation is also a member of the Organizing Committee of the Defenders' March held on the Independence Day of Ukraine.

 The foundation has also launched V-Corp, an all-Ukrainian support project for veterans interested in starting or developing a business.